rishighan/threetwo/README.md

 1. Clone this repo using `git clone https://github.com/rishighan/threetwo.git`
 2. `yarn run dev` (you can ignore the warnings)
-3. This will open `http://localhost:3050` in your default browser
+3. This will open `http://localhost:5173` in your default browser
-4. For testing `OPDS` functionality, create a folder called `comics` under `/src/server` and put some comics in there.
-The `OPDS` feed is accessed to `http://localhost:8050/api/opds`
-5. Note that this is simply the UI layer and won't offer anything beyond a scaffold.
+4. Note that this is simply the UI layer and won't offer anything beyond a scaffold.
 You have to spin up the microservices locally to get it to work.

 ## Troubleshooting